 Recipients are required to develop a memorandum of understanding (MOU) that meets the requirements of this condition.
-Please refer to the School Resource Office Memorandum of Understanding Fact Sheet for a detailed explanation of the above requirements by reviewing the COPS Hiring Program Memorandum of Understanding Fact Sheet, which describes the contents of this MOU, on the COPS Office website at https://cops.usdoj.gov/pdf/2021AwardDocs/chp/SRO\Mandatory\Training\Fact\Sheet.pdf.
+Please refer to the School Resource Office Memorandum of Understanding Fact Sheet for a detailed explanation of the above requirements on the COPS Hiring Program page of the COPS Office website at https://cops.usdoj.gov/chp.